Producing Artistic Director/Tour Manager/Dancer/Choreographer

 Musical Theatre choreography credits include assistant choreographer to Tony Nominated Donald McKayle on My Fair Lady (UC Irvine), Chicago, Beehive!, Smokey Joe’s Cafe, Quilters, Cabaret (Greenbrier Valley Theatre)Hair and Little Shop of Horrors (Marshall University), High School Musical (Theatre West Virginia), Urinetown (Davis & Elkins), Gypsy, Nunsense, Anything Goes, Urinetown (WV Wesleyan), HONK! and The Music Man (Cape Fear Regional Theater).

 Brittney Fitzgerald, Born in Toronto, Canada, began her training at Joanne Chapman School of Dance, under the direction of Joanne Chapman and Barbara Chonin, National Ballet of Canada.
-She graduated in 2014, with honors, from Point Park University with a Bachelor of Arts and a concentration in ballet and jazz, under the direction of Susan Stowe.
+She graduated in 2014, with honors, from Point Park University with a Bachelor of Arts with a concentration in ballet and jazz, under the direction of Susan Stowe.
 While studying at Point Park, Brittney had the opportunity to perform works by Ron Tassone, Jessica Lang, Terry Marling, Dwight Rhoden, Keisha Lalama, Jill Randolph-Lazzini and many student-choreographed pieces.
 In 2013, Brittney attended Hubbard Street Dance Chicago’s summer intensive.
 In the summer of 2014, Brittney performed at Jacob’s Pillow with the premiere of Simerson and Company, performing works by Brian Simerson.
-Brittney currently teaches at The Academy of Arts at January’s, in Charleston, WV, and at Beckley Dance Theatre School, in Beckley, WV.
-She just completed her second season with Theatre West Virginia, as dance captain, performing in “Addams Family” and “Hatfields and McCoys.”
-This will be Brittney’s third season with the West Virginia Dance Company.
+Brittney currently teaches at The Beckley Dance Theatre School, in Beckley, WV, Rhythms of Grace Dance Studio, in Beckley, the pre professional program for TWV and at Valley Dance Studio, in Lewisburg, WV.
+She has performed for three seasons with Theatre West Virginia, as dance captain, performing in “Footloose”, “Addams Family”, “Hatfield’s and McCoy’s” and choreographing “the Jungle Book” and “Pippi Longstocking”.
+This will be Brittney’s fifth season with the West Virginia Dance Company.

 Forrest Hershey, a Florida native, began his dance training at age fourteen at various dance studios in the Sarasota area.
 He holds an A.A. from Valencia College and a B.F.A. from Florida State University, both in dance.
-He has had the privilege of performing works by Alvin Ailey, Jon Lehrer, David Parsons, Doug Varone, Gerri Houlihan and Tim Glenn.
-Since graduation, Forrest has been working closely with the American Dance Festival in Durham, NC, as an intern, staff assistant, and, most recently, summer staff member.
-This is Forrest’s second season with the West Virginia Dance Company.
+He has had the privilege of performing works by Paul Taylor, Alvin Ailey, Jon Lehrer, David Parsons, Doug Varone, Gerri Houlihan and Tim Glenn.
+Since graduation, Forrest has been working closely with the American Dance Festival in Durham, NC, as an intern, staff assistant, and, for the past three summers, summer staff member.
+He made his professional debut with the West Virginia Dance Company in August 2015 where he is currently a company member, website editor, and media editor.
+Forrest has performed as a freelance artist with Beckley Dance Theatre, Huntington Dance Theatre, and at Valencia College.
+As a faculty member at Valley Dance Studio in Lewisburg, West Virginia, Forrest teaches ballet, modern, and jazz classes and continues to teach master classes along the east coast.
+His choreography has been presented at the West Virginia Dance Festival, and at various dance competitions where he has been awarded choreography awards as well as multiple overall scores.